 Contacting Paul Irish, chair of CARE Team at 508-793-2669 or email@example.com

-A: Once the chair of the CARE Team receives a report about a student of concern, the chair will quickly evaluate the report to determine the appropriate response.
+A: Once the chair of the CARE Team receives a referral about a student of concern, the chair will quickly evaluate the report to determine the appropriate response.
 There are times that the chair can connect the student with needed resources, obviating the need to refer to CARE.
 If necessary (e.g., if the student is showing up in other areas), the chair will obtain more immediate care.
 If this does not represent an urgent situation, but still demonstrates the need for attention, the chair will bring the matter to the next scheduled CARE Team meeting, in which the members of CARE will discuss the student and identify the best ways to support the student.

-A. Yes, by submitting an anonymous report atwww.holycross.edu/reportaconcern.
+A. Yes, by submitting an anonymous referral atwww.holycross.edu/reportaconcern.
 However, we strongly recommend that you provide identifying information so that we can follow up with you with further questions and/or information about how best to support that student.
 We can’t promise confidentiality, but if you wish to remain private, we recommend you call the chair of the CARE Team and ask that they take your information and maintain your privacy to the greatest extent possible.
 In any information related to the case, CARE can use your initials or simply provide general information, like, “a professor.”

-[Please note that the anonymous report will capture your IP address, but we will not investigate this unless you submit information that someone poses an imminent risk of danger to others (e.g., a bomb threat).]
+[Please note that the anonymous referral will capture your IP address, but we will not investigate this unless you submit information that someone poses an imminent risk of danger to others (e.g., a bomb threat).]

 Q. Will you provide information to the original reporter?

 A. It will depend upon the situation.
-The CARE Team recognizes that it takes concern for a student to make a report.
+The CARE Team recognizes that it takes concern for a student to make a referral.
 However, we receive many reports regarding students of concern that require a range of responses, not all of which warrant further communication with the original reporter.
 If is it important to you that you hear back, please notify the chair of the CARE Team or include this information in your report.